Jobs & Business

 The Job Search in Singapore

-It is always difficult to undertake a job search in Singapore as a foreigner.
+It is always difficult to search for a job in Singapore as a foreigner.
 Different rules apply, rules you may not be familiar with yet, and what’s more, you will have to compete with well-educated local professionals.
 We want to give you some advice on how to master the job search in Singapore and how to find your dream job abroad.

-Before you dive right into the job search in Singapore, it is important to take a closer look at the job market in Singapore and figure out which sectors offer the best employment opportunities.
+Before you dive right into the job search in Singapore, it is important to take a closer look at the job market and figure out which sectors offer the best employment opportunities.
 If your field of expertise is not one of them or if you are willing to work in a different field, it can’t hurt to upgrade your skills.
-Learning something new does indeed enhance your chances of finding work in Singapore.
+Learning something new will enhance your chances of finding work in Singapore.

 It is also advisable to contact as many recruitment agencies as possible, which is the best way to get in touch with bigger companies.
 In addition, job portals and newspapers are still essential to the job search in Singapore.
-Moreover, you should try to remain flexible.
-If your expectations are too high and you are set on one specific position or employer, you might be disappointed.
+Moreover, you should try to remain flexible; if your expectations are too high and you are set on one specific position or employer, you might be disappointed.
 Keep your options open and decide beforehand about the compromises you are willing to make.
-At the same time, though, you should keep the cost of living in Singapore in mind before you accept a job.
+At the same time, though, you should keep the cost of living in Singapore in mind before you accept a job offer.

 Each year, the Ministry of Manpower and the Singapore Work Force Development Agency publish a labor market guide, listing jobs which they expect to be in demand in the upcoming year.
-The guide includes information on expected labor shortages in different industries, on average wage, and on the relevant skills and abilities for these jobs.
+The guide includes information on expected labor shortages in different industries, average wages, and the relevant skills and qualifications for these jobs.
 Before you begin your job search in Singapore, you should consult the Labor Market Highlights.

-But there are also Strategic and Skills-in-Demand lists for individual sectors, such as manufacturing, constructions, healthcare, finance, and tourism.
+There are also Strategic and Skills-in-Demand lists for individual sectors, such as manufacturing, constructions, healthcare, finance, and tourism.
 You can use this list as a tool to help plan your job search in Singapore.
-The Ministry of Manpower is regularly trying to update said lists to give you an idea which skills are currently in demand.
+The Ministry of Manpower is regularly trying to update these lists to give you an idea which skills are currently in demand.